anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/create-docx-from-template.rst

 |invoice-result-document|

-You can store your file anywhere.
-We also have a `SharePoint connector`_ which might help you to manage your files.
+Our template and result document have to be stored somewhere.
+Microsoft Flow has a lot of connectors for different systems.
+Here are just a few of them:

+- SharePoint
+- Salesforce
+- Box
+- OneDrive
+- Google Drive
+- Dropbox
+- SFTP
+- File System

 In this example, we will store our documents in SharePoint.
 Our flow will use JSON object as a source data for the template, but you can get data from other sources.
 For example query list items from SharePoint.

 This is how the flow looks like: